 Requesting to Move

 If you want to move, contact the Customer Care Department at 305-403-3222 and submit your request over the phone.
-Otherwise, you can complete an Intent to Move – Change of Dwelling Request form at our offices.
+Otherwise, you can complete a Request to Move / Change of Dwelling Request form here.
 This will start the process of getting you a voucher so that you can begin the move process.

 What if my building or unit is in foreclosure?
 If your building or the unit where you reside is in foreclosure, there are a few things to keep in mind.